SoftwareHeritage/swh-environment/kubernetes/Readme.md

 To start the development environment using skaffold, use the following command:

 ```
-skaffold --default-repo registry.default dev
+skaffold --default-repo registry.default dev --trigger=[notify|manual]
 ```

 It will build the images, deploy them on the local registry and start the services.
-It will monitor the projects to detect the changes and restart the containers when needed
+Choose the right trigger policy for your use case:
+- **manual** skaffold will wait until <enter> is pressed to redeploy the changes
+- **notify** will automatically rebuild and redeploy the changes when they are saved on disk.
+It give more reactivity, but generate some additional load

+**manual** is recommended

 ## Basic commands